rudymatela/conjure/README.md

 	take x (y:xs)  =  y:take (x - 1) xs

 The above example also takes less than a second to run in a modern laptop.
-The selection of functions in the list of primitives was minimized to what was absolutely needed here.
+The selection of functions in the list of ingredients was minimized to what was absolutely needed here.
-With a larger collection as primitives YMMV.
+With a larger collection as ingredients YMMV.

 Synthesizing from specifications (for advanced users)